pw_result#

 pw::Result

-is compatible with PW_TRY
+instances are compatible with the PW_TRY

 #include "pw_status/try.h"